 Assessing the horse’s ability

-Age, training and experience are three factors to consider before taking a horse out on to the road.
-No matter how experienced the rider, the horse’s overall mentality to subjective situations needs to be taken into account.
-An experienced combination (horse and rider) are an asset to any less than experienced hacking partnership.
+Age, training and experience are three factors to consider before taking a horse out onto the road.
+No matter how experienced the rider is, the horse’s overall mentality toward subjective situations needs to be taken into account.
+An experienced combination (horse and rider) are an asset to any less than an experienced hacking partnership.

-If the horse lacks in confidence, having another more road worthy horse and rider combination come along will offer a form of reassurance.
+If the horse lacks confidence, having another more road worthy horse and rider combination come along will offer a form of reassurance.
 Avoid hacking in large groups until the horse is comfortable with a particular hacking route.
 Traffic may also have a negative impact as the horse may be unsure of larger, noisier vehicles.
-A friend on foot may be of help, especially when a less than confident rider is on board.
+A friend on foot may be of help, especially when a less-than-confident rider is on board.

-Following injury, the horse may not necessarily return to work with as healthier of an attitude, as he once had.
-This should be taken into account by easing back into hacking and re exposing him gradually to each situation.
+Following injury, the horse may not necessarily return to work with a healthy attitude, as he once had.
+This should be taken into account by easing back into hacking and re-exposing him gradually to each situation.

-No matter how experienced riders may be, a large proportion have ‘hang-ups’ about venturing out on to the road.
-This maybe due to a previous accident, lack of confidence in their own ability or that of their horses, or lack in overall experience.
-Each one of these factors may well attribute to the horses behavior while on the road.
+No matter how experienced riders may be, a large proportion have ‘hang-ups’ about venturing out onto the road.
+This may be due to a previous accident, lack of confidence in their own ability or that of their horses, or lack of overall experience.
+Each one of these factors may well attribute to the horse’s behaviour while on the road.

-It’s OK to accept and acknowledge ones own hesitations, in fact it’s better to be able to do so, that way we can start unraveling what it is that makes us hesitate.
+It’s OK to accept and acknowledge one’s own hesitations, in fact, it’s better to be able to do so, that way we can start unravelling what it is that makes us hesitate.
 By being honest with ourselves we can start working on improving our overall confidence and ability.

-Rider injury, or time out the saddle, will affect overall fitness.
-Without knowing it, how we feel in ourselves will impact our mental and physical ability to ride as well as we once did.
-Give consideration to this when returning to the saddle, allowing time for the rider/horse relationship to build once again before asking too much.
+Rider injury, or time out of the saddle, will affect overall fitness.
+Without knowing it, how we feel about ourselves will impact our mental and physical ability to ride as well as we once did.
+Consider this when returning to the saddle, allowing time for the rider/horse relationship to build once again before asking too much.
 Work on core strength helps rider stability and balance in the saddle.